 Circle Jig Complete (all you’ll need to make circles from 6″ – 48″+)

 The Circle Jig is available as an accessory to the Edge-Guide (called the Circle Jig Attachment), or as a separate complete tool as you see it here.

 It pivots from a stainless steel trammel pin and allows easy, precise, and repeatable circle cutting from 6-48 inches in diameter.
 Longer guide shafts are available for diameters up to 12′ from our Circle Jig Accessories page.
 There is also the option to eliminate the need for a pilot hole by adding our Vacuum Center Assembly.

 The Circle Jig, like our Edge-Guide, features the Micro Fence micrometer dial, which provides a means of measurement and/or adjustment.
 This makes the jig unique for producing even the most demanding of cuts, like those required when cutting mating radii (as in the case of a surround of solid stock on a circular table top).

 An aluminium sub-fence is included with every Circle Jig, allowing it to perform parallel straight cuts as seen in the second ‘thumbnail’ photo above.
 This set-up is useful for shelving dadoes, drawer dividers, cassette slots for audio cabinets, or even dentil mouldings.

-The Circle Jig is also an integral component of other Micro Fence accessories, including the Ellipse Jig and the Clamp Interface Packages.
+The Circle Jig is an integral component for other Micro Fence accessories, including the Ellipse Jig and the Clamp Interface Packages.
 You can view instructions for the Circle Jig here.